 Agreement: We agree on payment terms and discuss client’s expectations for the work.

 Profiling: Next, we gather as much information as possible so we can identify and attract the best possible professionals for the job.
-Clients must provide a clear job description, a list of requirements, a list of important skills and attributes, as well as any other key criteria.
+We work with clients to develop a clear job description, a list of requirements, a list of important skills and attributes, as well as any other key criteria.

-Sourcing and screening: Our talent acquisition team will network for qualified candidates, accessing the extended candidate net that a direct advert and company network cannot reach, and with a list of potential candidates will then screen these individuals and present them to the client to set up interviews.
+Sourcing and screening: Our talent acquisition team

+leverages cutting edge technological tools and our large existing FSI relationships networks to secure the best fit candidates aligned to your core requirements.

+a key differentiator is that we are not overwhelmed with volume sales like most large recruitment firms which are “volume driven” because we are a specialist niche boutique firm focused on our client’s hard to find and match requirements, a segment of the market where we have clearly differentiated ourselves and consistently beat our competitors.
+Our dedicated approach delivers superior results for our clients.

 Interview: We connect the candidate with the client.

-Negotiation: When we identify a candidate the client would like to hire, our team can work to handle offer and compensation negotiations with the candidate.
-By taking these negotiations off the clients hands, we will save you time and ensure the candidate has an essential point-of-contact throughout their experience.
+Negotiation: Once we have identified the best of breed candidates that our clients would like to hire, our team works diligently to handle next steps for offer and compensation negotiations with the candidate.
+By taking these negotiations off the client’s hands, we again save you time so you can focus on your core business needs to ensure the candidate has an essential point-of-contact throughout their experience.

-Onboarding: Once an offer has been accepted, we can assist clients with employee onboarding, helping both parties complete the process for employment.
+Onboarding: Once an offer has been extended and accepted, we have dedicated resources to assist clients with employee onboarding, helping both parties complete the onboarding process.

 ACCESS TO BETTER TALENT = BETTER FINAL CANDIDATES AND HIRE = SAVE TIME AND MONEY.

-It’s our job to find your next great hire - that’s our area of expertise and why you can count on us to hire your next top employee!
-Our team is looking forward to receiving your requests so you can be certain that you’ll receive properly evaluated candidates who meet the criteria provided.
+It’s our job to find your next great candidate - that’s our area of focused expertise.
+We have references from our clients to vouch as to why you can count on us to hire your next top employee.
+Our team is looking forward to engaging with you requirements and you can be certain that you’ll receive properly evaluated candidates who meet the criteria provided.

 Clients and Industries That We Serve

-We have worked successful projects within the Technology, Financial Services and Healthcare industries, with important clients such as SVB; Wells Fargo; MUFG; Natixis; Diverse Lynx; UBS
+We have supported and delivered successful projects within the Technology, Financial Services and Healthcare industries, with important clients such as SVB; Wells Fargo; SMBC, Citigroup, DB MUFG; Natixis; and UBS.

 Incluir case studies dos slides aqui